Global wildfires: Greece a 'powder keg' as thousands flee their homes | DW | 06.08.2021

 Mitsotakis warned of strong westerly winds on Friday, meaning the affected regions are going through an "unprecedented" situation "because the past few days of heat and drought have turned the country into a powder keg."

-Fire crews, planes and helicopters from five European countries are set to arrive on Friday and across the weekend. as the EU stepped up efforts to halt the fires.
+Fire crews, planes and helicopters from five European countries are set to arrive on Friday and across the weekend as the EU steps up efforts to halt the fires.

 Here are the latest developments across the globe as several countries battle wildfires and increasing temperatures.